matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 it should return an error response with HTTP status code of 400 and an `errcode` of `M_CANNOT_ALLOW`.
 The joining server should attempt to join via another resident homeserver.

-From the perspective of the [auth rules](https://spec.matrix.org/unstable/rooms/v1/#authorization-rules), the `restricted` join rule has the same behavior as `public`, with the additional caveat that servers must ensure that:

-* The user's previous membership was `invite` or `join`, or
-* The join event has a valid signature from a homeserver whose users have the power to issue invites.
-This implies
-  that:

-    * A join event issued via `/send_join` is signed by not just the requesting server, but also the resident server.<sup id="a3">[3](#f3)</sup>

-      In order for the joining server to receive the proper signatures the join event will be returned via `/send_join` in the `event` field.
-    * The auth chain of the join event needs to include an event which proves the homeserver can be issuing the join.
-This can be done by including the `m.room.power_levels` event and an `m.room.member` event with `membership` equal to `join` for a member who could issue invites from that server.

-      In order to find a corresponding event quickly for verification, the content of the join event should include the chosen user's MXID in the content with the key `join_authorised_via_users_server`.
-The actual user chosen is arbitrary.

-      This creates a new restriction on the relationship between the resident servers used for `/make_join` and `/send_join` -- they must now both go to the same server (since the `join_authorised_via_users_server` is added in the call to `/make_join`, while the final signature is added during the call to `/send_join`).

-Note that the homeservers whose users can issue invites are trusted to confirm that the `allow` rules were properly checked (since this cannot easily be enforced over federation by event authorisation).<sup id="a4">[4](#f4)</sup>

 To better cope with joining via aliases, homeservers should use the list of authorised servers (not the list of candidate servers) when a user attempts to